JeffW12345/vending-machine/README.md

 # Vending machine

-Accommodates refunds (and displayed an 'EXACT MONEY ONLY' message if there is insuffient change in the machine to provide a refund regardless of which item is bought and how much money is put in the machine).
+Accommodates refunds (and displays an 'EXACT MONEY ONLY' message if there is insuffient change in the machine to provide a refund regardless of which item is bought).

 Also monitors stock levels to let the user know if an item is out of stock.